Dan Bricklin: Software Arts

 In 1979, Bricklin and Frankston founded Software Arts, Inc., and began selling VisiCalc, via a separate company named VisiCorp.
-Along with co-founder Bob Frankston, he started writing versions of the program for the Tandy TRS-80, Commodore PET and the Atari 800.
+Along with Frankston, Bricklin started writing versions of the program for the Tandy TRS-80, Commodore PET and the Atari 800.
 Soon after its launch, VisiCalc became a fast seller at $100.

-Software Arts also published TK/Solver and "and Spotlight,"a desktop organizer for the IBM Personal Computer."
+Software Arts also published TK/Solver and Spotlight, a desktop organizer for the IBM Personal Computer."

 Bricklin was awarded the Grace Murray Hopper Award in 1981 for VisiCalc.
-Bricklin could not patent VisiCalc, since software programs were not eligible for patent protection at the time.
+Bricklin could not patent VisiCalc, since software inventions were not eligible for patent protection at the time.

 Bricklin was chairman of Software Arts until 1985, the year that Software Arts was acquired by Lotus.
 He left and founded Software Garden.

 Software Garden

 Dan Bricklin founded Software Garden, a small consulting firm and developer of software applications, in 1985.
 The company's focus was to produce and market “Dan Bricklin's Demo Program”.
 The program allowed users to create demonstrations of their programs before they were even written, and was also used to create tutorials for Windows-based programs.
-Other versions released soon after included demo-it!.
+Other versions released soon after included demo-it!
 He remained the president of the company until he co-founded Slate Corporation in 1990.
 In 1992, he became the vice president of Phoenix-based Slate corporation, and developed At Hand, a pen-based spreadsheet.
 When Slate closed in 1994, Bricklin returned to Software Garden.

 His "Dan Bricklin's Overall Viewer" (described by The New York Times as "a visual way to display information in Windows-based software") was released in November 1994.